Loved Me Back to Life: Critical reception

-Loved Me Back to Life garnered positive reviews from music critics.
-According to the music review aggregator Metacritic, it has received a score of 65/100, indicating generally favorable reviews.
-AllMusic gave the album three and a half (out of five) stars, and called it "a record that flirts with new ideas but never hooks up.
+Loved Me Back to Life received generally positive reviews from music critics.
+According to the review aggregator Metacritic, the album holds a score of 65/100, indicating "generally favorable reviews".
+AllMusic awarded the album three and a half out of five stars, describing it as "a record that flirts with new ideas but never hooks up.
 Yet, that flirtation counts for something: it means the album is livelier, less self-conscious, less beholden to the expected, and quick-footed enough to not seem mired in show biz glitz".
-The review by Stephen Thomas Erlewine noted that "there's nothing here that screams big hit –- but it's something better: the work of a diva who is comfortable in her own skin".
-In a positive review, The New York Times critic Jon Caramanica first noted Dion's usual musical inclinations towards melodrama and bombast, noting that "She is the iceberg, destroying all Titanics".
-However, he then commended Dion's attempt to evolve, commenting "that she'd bother to innovate at all on the strong Loved Me Back to Life, her first English-language album in six years, is worthy in and of itself.
-Compared with her usual motor-powered balladry, this album is positively peppy.
-You can just register the faint outline of contemporary R&B and even hip-hop, thanks to a pair of productions by Tricky Stewart.
-On the vinyl version of the track "Save Your Soul", there's a rap interlude by Malcolm David Kelley, late of Lost and now of the pop-hip-hop duo MKTO.
-There's also an implicit embrace of current dance-pop on the title track, which was written in part by Sia, the Australian singer and songwriter whose "Titanium" (made with the producer David Guetta) was one of last year's most vocally ambitious dance-diva hits".
-Caramanica also complimented Dion's improved delivery: "On this album she's singing with more rhythm, if not more clarity, than usual".
-Unusually favorable review came from Rolling Stone (by editor Dave Dimartino from Yahoo!
-Music): "new Celine album is a damned fine, polished thing, exactly what you'd want to release when you're renowned as the highest-grossing touring artist in the world from 2000 to 2010, and a solid listen through and through!"
+Reviewer Stephen Thomas Erlewine added that "there's nothing here that screams big hit, but it's something better: the work of a diva who is comfortable in her own skin".

+In a positive review for The New York Times, Jon Caramanica noted Dion's long-standing affinity for melodrama and grandeur, writing that "she is the iceberg, destroying all Titanics".
+He praised her willingness to evolve on Loved Me Back to Life, her first English-language album in six years, calling it "positively peppy" compared with her usual ballad-driven style.
+Caramanica praised subtle influences of contemporary R&B and hip hop, including production by Tricky Stewart, and mentioned the rap interlude by Malcolm David Kelley on the vinyl edition of "Save Your Soul".
+He also pointed to the album's embrace of modern dance-pop on the title track, co-written by Sia.
+Caramanica concluded that Dion sings "with more rhythm, if not more clarity, than usual".
+An unusually favorable review came from Rolling Stone, where editor Dave Dimartino (writing for Yahoo Music) described the album as "a damned fine, polished thing, exactly what you'd want to release when you're renowned as the highest-grossing touring artist in the world from 2000 to 2010, and a solid listen through and through".